dora

 About DORA

 In November 2022, the European Union (EU) adopted the Digital Operational Resilience Act (DORA) – an innovative regulatory framework that addresses risks posed by the digital transformation of financial services as well as the increase in volume and severity of cyber attacks within the sector.
-DORA has since been formally adopted and entered into force at the start of 2023.
+DORA has since entered into force at the start of 2023, and became applicable on 17 January 2025, date since when financial entities are expected to be compliant.

 Competent authorities of the Member States will ensure compliance oversight and enforce the regulation, where necessary through administrative penalties and remedial measures on members of the management body of the financial entity in question.